 With a Joint Borrower Sole Proprietor mortgage, the dual income is used, but only the person living in the property is on the Title Deeds.
 That’s the sole proprietor element.
 There are not many lenders that offer these though and the ones who do will use manual underwriting, so you are going to need a specialist lender.

 In the case of couples divorcing, this is an option to consider if you’re refinancing and your ex-partner doesn’t want anything to do with the property.
 They may insist on a cash lump sum where they’ll be paid the equity they have in the home.
-If without their income, your existing lender refuses the mortgage application based on not being able to meet the requirements of affordability, a recourse is to refinance after divorce using someone else’s income.
+If without their income, your existing lender refuses the mortgage application based on not being able to meet the requirements of affordability, recourse is to refinance after a divorce using someone else’s income.

 A Deed of Trust / Declaration of Trust Should be considered

-It is possible for someone who is not a legal owner of a property to have their rights protected to the monetary interests of the same property, despite not being on the Title Deeds.
+It is possible for someone who is not a legal owner of a property to have their rights protected to the financial interests of the same property, despite not being on the Title Deeds.

 What you’re specifically looking for when arranging a Joint Borrower Sole Proprietor Mortgage is to register a beneficial interest for the joint borrower with the Land Registry.
 While it won’t alter the Title Deeds, it will extend legal protection to the joint borrower.

 Should You Refinance Before Divorce or After the Divorce is settled?